Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many rational points: Concluding remarks with some open problems

-Our explicit parametrization and the algorithm presented in this paper may derive fruitful applications both for theory and computation, such as classifying possible invariants (Hasse-Witt rank and so on) of canonical and non-trigonal curves of genus $5$.
-Finally, we list some considerable open problems: \begin{enumerate} \item[(a)] Extend the parameterization to the case where curves have more complex singularities.
-Concretely, present a parameterization of non-hyperelliptic and non-trigonal curves $C$ of genus $5$ such that the equality \eqref{GenericGenusFormula} in Subsection \ref{subsec:generic} does not hold (cf.\ Remark \ref{rem:non-mild}).
-A more general problem is to give an explicit model in $\mathbb{P}^2$ of non-hyperelliptic curves of the other genus $\geq 4$.
-Cf.\ a parameterization of generic curves of genus $3$ is presented in \cite{LRRS}, where an equation with $7$ parameters (the moduli dimension is also $6$) is given. \item[(b)] Present methods to compute invariants of generic curves of genus $5$ such as Cartier-Manin and Hasse-Witt matrices.
-If we can compute Cartier-Manin and Hasse-Witt matrices, we can determine whether given curves are superspecial or not, as in \cite{KH16}, \cite{KH18}, \cite{trigonal} and \cite{KH17}.
-For computing Cartier-Manin matrices, we may apply a method in \cite{SV} for a plane curve. \item[(c)] Construct an algorithm to test whether given two generic curves of genus $5$ are isomorphic or not.
+Our explicit parametrization and the algorithm presented in this paper may find fruitful applications both in theory and in computation.
+One of such applications is the classification of possible invariants (Hasse-Witt rank and so on) for non-hyperelliptic and non-trigonal curves of genus $5$.
+Finally, we list some considerable open problems: \begin{enumerate}[(d)] \item[(a)] Extend the parametrization to the case where curves have more complex singularities.
+Concretely, present a parametrization for non-hyperelliptic and non-trigonal curves $C$ of genus $5$, such that the equality {\eqref{GenericGenusFormula}} in Subsection \ref{subsec:generic} does not hold (cf.\ {Remark~\ref{rem:non-mild}}).
+A more general problem is to give an explicit model in $\mathbb{P}^{2}$ for non-hyperelliptic curves of the other genus $\geq 4$.
+Cf.\ a parametrization of generic curves of genus $3$ is presented in \cite{LRRS}, where an equation with $7$ parameters (the moduli dimension is $6$) is given.
+We also refer to \cite{BG}, where the authors give representative families for all strata by automorphism group (except for the stratum associated with automorphism group $\mathbb{Z}/5\mathbb{Z}$) of smooth plane curves of genus $6$. \item[(b)] Present methods for computing invariants of non-special curves of genus $5$, such as Cartier-Manin and Hasse-Witt matrices.
+Computing Cartier-Manin and Hasse-Witt matrices enables us to determine whether given curves are superspecial or not, as in \cite{KH16}, \cite{KH18}, \cite{trigonal}, and \cite{KH17}.
+To compute Cartier-Manin matrices, a method provided in \cite{SV} for a plane curve can be applied. \item[(c)] Construct an algorithm for determining whether given two non-special curves of genus $5$ are isomorphic or not.
+With the algorithm, we might present a characterization of the moduli space of curves of genus $5$, employing the concept of representative families as described in \cite{LRRS} (cf.\ {Remark~\ref{rem:moduli}}).
 Computing the automorphism group of such a curve is also an interesting problem.
-Cf.\ for the case of genus-$4$ non-hyperelliptic curves, the authors (resp.\ the authors and Senda) already presented an algorithm for the isomorphism test (resp.\ for computing automorphism groups), see \cite{KH17} (resp.\ \cite{KHS17}). \item[(d)] Improve the efficiency of Algorithm \ref{alg:I} and its variant for the case (II), and then enumerate generic curves of genus $5$ with many rational points for $p>3$.
-For this, it important to reduce the number of curves $C$ which we need to search. \end{enumerate}
+Cf.\ in the case of non-hyperelliptic curves of genus 4, the authors (resp. the authors and Senda) presented an algorithm for the isomorphism test (resp. for computing automorphism groups) in \cite{KH17} (resp. \cite{KHS17}). \item[(d)] Improve the efficiency of {Algorithm~\ref{alg:I}}, and then enumerate non-special curves of genus $5$ having many rational points for $p>3$.
+To accomplish this, it is important to reduce the number of curves in the search space. \end{enumerate}